EdwinWenink/archive_fever/content/now.md

 #### Studies

-- Graduated a philosophy research master last year
+- Doing a graduation project at TNO on XAI
+- Finished internship at NS on ethical AI
 - Working towards a master's degree in artificial intelligence (AI)
-- Finished internship at NS on ethical AI
-- Doing a graduation project at TNO on XAI
+- Graduated a philosophy research master

 #### Career